 “Marriage as understood in Christendom is the voluntary union of one man and one woman … and since the respondent was a combination of both, a marriage in the true sense could not have taken place and did not exist”

-The same man also appeared as a case study in the Medical Journal of Australia in 1966 (Fraser et al).
+As described in the judgment, the same man previously appeared as a case study in the Medical Journal of Australia in 1966 (Fraser et al).
 An extract from that MJA report discusses his birth and upbringing, and how early surgical intervention became the norm in the years after his birth:

 A’s parents were told at his birth that he was a male, and that his gross phallic deformity [sic] could not be corrected until he was 16 years old.
 No doubt this advice was tendered by a disciple of the then popular but now rarely used method of delaying definitive treatment of hypospadias, with the use of an inlay graft, until the patient was approaching adult life.
 As often happens in such cases, by the time he was 16 years old the deformity [sic] had become so accepted, by both the parents and the patient, that no steps were taken to commence reparative surgery.
 In the meantime, he had led a normal life at school and had now commenced work.